 The seakeeping characteristics and manoeuvrability of the vessel are further enhanced by the deep-V bottom design.
 The stealth profile of the superstructure also ensures maximum visibility and impact reduction.

-The overall length of the patrol boat is 15.83m, while length at waterline is 12.98m.
-The beam, draft and depth of the ship are 3.6m, 0.85m and 2.70m respectively.
+The overall length of the patrol boat is 15.83m, while the length at the waterline is 12.98m.
+The beam, draft and depth of the ship are 3.6m, 0.85m and 2.70m, respectively.
 The full load displacement of the boat is 20t.

-The variants of the MNI 15 series include a MNI Ambulance, a landing craft, MNI Fire Rescue vessel, Coast Guard ship, Fast Fighting Craft, MNI Missiles, MNI Patrol, MNI Drone, and Logistic ship.
+The variants of the MNI 15 series include an MNI Ambulance, landing craft, MNI Fire Rescue vessel, Coast Guard ship, Fast Fighting Craft, MNI Missiles, MNI Patrol, MNI Drone and Logistic ship.

 The ambulance variant is designed to offer medical treatment to two patients.
 The landing craft variant features 18 outdoor seats, while the fire rescue vessel has two on-board long-range water cannons and other supporting equipment.

-The navigational requirements of the patrol vessel is served by a radar system with a range of 10nm, global positioning system (GPS), night vision system, echo sounder, magnetic compass and a remote-controlled search light.
+The navigational requirements of the patrol vessel are served by a radar system with a range of 10nmi, global positioning system (GPS), night vision system, echo sounder, magnetic compass and remote-controlled searchlight.

 The vessel features an advanced intercom communication system, radio communication equipment and very high-frequency (VHF) / high-frequency (HF) frequency modulation (FM) devices.

-The MNI 15 can be equipped with Waterjet or Stern Drive or Shaft Line propulsion systems.
+The MNI 15 can be equipped with Waterjet, Stern Drive or Shaft Line propulsion systems.
 The FFC 15 patrol boat is powered by two MAN R6-800 engines and two HamiltonJet Waterjet propellers, which are best suitable for low river bottoms.

 The maximum power production capacity of each engine is 588kW at 2,300rpm.

-The patrol boat can travel at maximum speed of 45kt and cruise speed of 35kt.
-It can achieve a maximum range of 330nm at maximum speed.
+The patrol boat can travel at a maximum speed of 45k and cruise speed of 35k.
+It can achieve a maximum range of 330nmi at maximum speed.